vinlin24/cs35l-notebooks/topics/Git Versioning.md

 ## Working Files and Index

-Git's version of `ls`, where it displays the current *working files*.
+Technically a plumbing command, this is Git's version of `ls`, where it displays the current *working files*:

 ```shell
 git ls-files